Wall Street Analyst Upgrade First Majestic Silver Corp. [AG]. What else is Wall St. saying

 First Majestic Silver Corp.
-[NYSE: AG] closed the trading session at $12.17 on 08/26/21.
-The day’s price range saw the stock hit a low of $12.03, while the highest price level was $12.44.
+[NYSE: AG] gained 1.97% on the last trading session, reaching $12.91 price per share at the time.
 The company report on August 17, 2021 that First Majestic Reports Second Quarter Financial Results and Quarterly Dividend Payment.

 Vancouver, British Columbia–(Newsfile Corp. – August 16, 2021) – First Majestic Silver Corp.
 (NYSE: AG) (FSE: FMV) (TSX: FR) (the “Company” or “First Majestic”) is pleased to announce the unaudited interim consolidated financial results of the Company for the second quarter ended June 30, 2021.
 The full version of the financial statements and the management discussion and analysis can be viewed on the Company’s website at www.firstmajestic.com or on SEDAR at www.sedar.com and on EDGAR at www.sec.gov.
 All amounts are in U.S. dollars unless stated otherwise.